What is my exposure in this country? How do I estimate production losses? What is my exposure to earthquake vs. cyber risks for my portfolio?

 Exposure modelling is often the most difficult components of risk analysis, with the value of exposure often being a complex mix of capital stock, replacement cost estimates, production, indirect and chain-linked components.
 We provide transparent exposure estimates using the latest global methods which contribute to our risk models.
-The developed assessment of financial exposure as well as human exposure is calculated from much use of historical census data, government level data and Daniell (2014).
+The developed assessment of financial exposure as well as human exposure is calculated from much use of historical census data, government level data and Daniell (2014) giving estimates of exposure for tangible assets.

 An economic value of exposure to cyber risk or terrorism is quantifiable when combining the capital components at risk, interconnected companies, services and extended networks.
 Similarly for casualty insurance or decision-making, the value of intangible parameters such as life is an important measure which we have done a lot of research on.
 This allows cost-benefit ratios, mitigation and premiums to be calculated.
 In addition, we have calculated risk of death due to various causes, for use in risk modelling and exposure quantification for the life sector.